WAYS YOU CAN HELP UKRAINIANS IN BERLIN

 Offer Shelter To Ukrainians (And Their Pets Too)

-While the government is doing their best to accommodate Ukrainians and others fleeing the war, people across Germany are privately offering up their homes:
+While the government is doing its best to accommodate Ukrainians and others fleeing the war, people across Germany continue to offer places in their homes:

-3) Berliners Help Ukrainians / Hosting People Coming From Ukraine To Berlin – You can also use these Telegram groups.
-Note – the pace of communication in the groups can get quite overwhelming, so these channels might not be for everyone.
+2) Berliners Help Ukrainians / Hosting People Coming From Ukraine To Berlin – You can also use these Telegram groups.
+Note that the pace of communication in the groups can get quite overwhelming, so these channels might not be for everyone.

-7) Ukraine – Tierhilfe Berlin – A local Telegram group where you can find out how you can help to foster an animal.
+5) Ukraine – Tierhilfe Berlin – A local Telegram group where you can find out how you can foster an animal from Ukraine in Berlin.

 Visit These Official Websites

-To get the most accurate and updated information, visit this websites:
+To get the most accurate and updated information, visit these websites:

-2) Germany4Ukraine – This brand new portal launched by the government containing information for Ukrainians entering into Germany.
+2) Germany4Ukraine – This new portal launched by the government contains information for Ukrainians entering Germany.

 Volunteer To Help Ukrainians In Berlin